 I'm sure you'll find it really easy to use, and I really hope it helps you keep your electric bills in check!

 Simply choose which appliance you want to calculate, choose how long you'll be running it, and then the app (below) will tell you how much this particular appliance is costing you to run!
 This app is specifically designed using the IEC's current tarriffs, including VAT (this is for people who pay the same rate 24 hrs/day, who have a residential contract with the IEC).
 If the IEC rates change, we will update this app!
-(NOTE: On January 1, 2017, the IEC raised electricity rates.
-Current cost of electricity is approx 55 ag per kWh.)
+(NOTE: On January 15, 2018, the IEC lowered electricity rates.
+Current cost of electricity is approx 54 ag per kWh including VAT.)